44 Flying Fast – Supersonic & Hypersonic Flight

 Flow Patterns & Pressure Distributions

 Consider the flow about an airfoil in the form of a double-wedge or diamond shape experiencing a supersonic flow, as shown in the figure below.
-Notice that in a supersonic flow, the flow upstream gets no warning of the approaching airfoil so the streamlines have no curvature.
+Notice that in a supersonic flow, the flow upstream gets no warning of the approaching airfoil, so the streamlines have no curvature.
 Oblique compression shock waves occur at the leading edge of the airfoil.
 The Mach number across the shocks decreases (but remains supersonic), and the static pressure increases over the free-stream value.
-Notice the more significant pressure increase on the lower surface, contributing significantly to the lift.
+Notice in the figure below the more significant pressure increase on the lower surface, contributing significantly to the lift.

 Representative flow pattern and pressure distribution about a supersonic double-wedge (diamond) airfoil shape.

-At the points of maximum thickness, expansion waves appear, which causes the Mach number to increase and the pressure to decrease after the expansion is complete.
-The upper surface of the airfoil now contributes to the lift.
-At the trailing edge, rarefaction shock waves form, which increases the Mach number and return the pressure to the free-stream value.
-It is apparent from this pressure distribution why the center of lift (center of pressure) is at mid-chord for a supersonic airfoil.
+At the points of maximum airfoil thickness, expansion waves appear, which causes the Mach number to increase and the pressure to decrease after the expansion is complete.
+The upper surface of the airfoil now contributes to lift production.
+Rarefaction shock waves form at the trailing edge, increasing the Mach number and returning the pressure to the free-stream value.
+This pressure distribution explains why the center of lift (center of pressure) is located at or near the mid-chord of a supersonic airfoil.

 Lift & Drag Characteristics